Sarah Ward (theatre manager)

-Sarah Ward (1726–1771), was a Scottish stage actress and theatre manager.
+Sarah Ward (1726 - 1771), was a Scottish stage actress and theatre manager.
 She was the first woman to have been active as a theatre manager in Edinburgh.
-She should not be confused with Sarah Ward (c.1756–1838) an English actress also active during the eighteenth century.
+She should not be confused with Sarah Ward (c.1756 - 1838), an English actress also active during the eighteenth century.

-She was born to the English actor Thomas Achurch and married actor and playwright Henry Ward. the couple was active in Thomas Este's Taylor Halls Company in Edinburgh in 1745.
-When the company split in two theater companies, one was led by Sara Ward, and opened at the Canongate Theatre in Edinburgh in 1747.
+Ward was born to the English actor Thomas Achurch.
+She began her acting career in York and married actor and playwright Henry Ward.
+The couple was active in Thomas Este's company at the Taylor Hall in Edinburgh in 1745.
+After Este's death, the company split in two, the group of players led by Sarah Ward moving to the Canongate Concert Hall in 1747.

-In 1748, she debuted in London, and then toured England and Scotland in various companies, often returning to Edinburgh.
-Between 1755 and 1758, she was permanently active in Edinburgh Theatre with her lover West Digges, and was a celebrated artist in Scotland: her most popular role was reportedly that of Lady Barnet in John Home's Douglas.
-In 1758, she left Scotland, and after one season in Dublin, she was active at the Covent Garden theater in London.
+In 1748, Ward debuted in London, and then toured England and Scotland in various companies, often returning to Edinburgh.
+Between 1755 and 1758, she was active in Edinburgh theatre with her lover West Digges, and was a celebrated artist in Scotland: her most popular role was reportedly that of Lady Randolph in John Home's Douglas.
+In 1758, she left Scotland, and after one season in Dublin, she was active at the Covent Garden Theatre in London.